smartvaults/smartvaults/doc/usage/cli-2-of-2-multisig.md

 ## Step 3: Save the Policy
 ```
-./target/release/coinstr-cli save-policy alice-2of2 \
+./target/release/smartvaults-cli save-policy alice-2of2 \
     "Multisig 2 of 2" \
-    "Testing multisig as part of the Coinstr demo" \
+    "Testing multisig as part of the SmartVaults demo" \
     "thresh(2,pk(03eeb3a752dd7863c08e783429076d0ef308ef3a2a41c2df417a854e8287b34612),pk(025eace63cc5d93fb883082d30ccfbe43f16bbe869a2f1f0858a86ed6fa0475d52))"
 ```

 Now you can review the saved policies for alice using the following command:
 ```
-./target/release/coinstr-cli --network testnet get policies alice-2of2
+./target/release/smartvaults-cli --network testnet get policies alice-2of2
 ```

 Produces: